Revenger (TV series): Home media

-Other media
+Manga

-A manga adaptation by Ryūsei Yamada began serialization in Square Enix's Monthly GFantasy magazine on January 18, 2023.
+A manga adaptation by Ryūsei Yamada was serialized in Square Enix's Monthly GFantasy magazine from January 18, 2023 to April 18, 2024.
+The manga's chapters were collected into two tankōbon volumes released from July 27, 2023 to June 27, 2024.

 Reception

 Anime Feminist and Anime News Network reviewed the series' premiere with both noting it uses several tropes which Gen Urobuchi is known for.
-While the setting was found interesting for mixing Oriental and Occidental content in a hystorical Japan, the lack of female characters was criticized especially due to the suicide of Kurima's fiancee at the end of first episode.
+While the setting was found interesting for mixing Oriental and Occidental content in a historical Japan, the lack of female characters was criticized especially due to the suicide of Kurima's fiancée at the end of first episode.
 Nevertheless, the character designs and animation were praised, fitting especially for the action scene.